MaqboolSaiyed/WebResearchAgent/DOCUMENTATION.md

 3. **Processing Time**: Complex queries can take significant time to process
 4. **Concurrent Requests**: Increased from 3 to 5 concurrent requests on Vercel deployment

+### Deployment

+The application is deployed on Vercel and can be accessed at: [https://web-research-agent.vercel.app/](https://web-research-agent.vercel.app/)

 #### Single Website Result Issue
 Previously, when deployed on Render's free tier with limited resources (0.1 CPU, 512MB RAM) and a 10-second timeout, the application often returned results from only one website due to:
 - Insufficient time to process multiple search results before timeout